Skip to main content

 g) The detection of any substance listed by WADA will result in immediate disqualification and permanent ban from future editions.

 h) Prohibited Substances: The list of prohibited substances is based on the WADA (World Anti-Doping Agency) list.
-The full list is available on the website: https://www.wada-ama.org/en/news/wada-publishes-2025-prohibited-list
+The full list is available on the website: https://www.wada-ama.org/en/resources/world-anti-doping-code-and-international-standards/prohibited-list

 ARTICLE 9 – CATEGORIES